scipp/scipp/doc/design.md

 Note that the proposed design is *not* a 1:1 copy of `xarray.Dataset`, there are some significant differences.
 Furthermore, it will be written in C++ with Python exports for optimal performance and flexibility.

-As described in this document, `Dataset` should be able to replace all of our workspace types, with maybe the exception of `MDEventWorkspace`.
+As described in this document, `Dataset` should be able to replace all of our workspace types (for `MDEventWorkspace` there is not significant advantage to using the new design since data in `MDEventWorkspace` has a tree structure).
 This includes not just `MatrixWorkspace` and its child classes `Workspace2D` and `EventWorkspace` but also `TableWorkspace`, `PeaksWorkspace`, and `MDHistoWorkspace`.
 In addition, `Dataset` can likely also replace `Histogram`, `EventList`, and data structure introduced as part of **Instrument-2.0**.
 `Dataset` provides a *uniform interface* in a *single type* for all of these.